 - Remove from oven and use the end of a wooden spoon to gently create a nice well in the center of each cookie cup.
 Let cool.

-- For the filling, ship cream with powdered erythritol until it forms stiff peaks.
+- For the filling, whip cream with powdered erythritol until it forms stiff peaks.
 Stir in coffee liqueur and stevia extract.

 - Gently fold in room-temperature mascarpone.
 If it separates and gets clumpy, beat in guar gum 1/4 tsp at a time until comes back together.